mockturtl/ivy-scaffold/README.md

 # ivy-scaffold

-This project provides a scaffold to add third-party libraries to an ivy repository on the local filesystem.
+Add libraries to an ivy repository on the local filesystem.

 ## requirements